LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `balls(Balls)`
 	the test is expected to throw an exception term `Ball` where `Ball` is an element of the list `Balls`

+Some tests may require individual setup and/or cleanup goals. in this case, the following alternative test dialect can be used:

+	test(Test, Outcome, Options) :- Goal.

+The currently supported options are (non-recognized options are ignored):

+- `condition(Goal)`
+	condition for deciding if the test should be run or skipped (default goal is `true`)
+- `setup(Goal)`
+	setup goal for the test (default goal is `true`)
+- `cleanup(Goal)`
+	cleanup goal for the test (default goal is `true`)

 In all dialects, `Test` is an atom, uniquely identifying a test.
 An error message is printed if duplicated identifiers are found.
 These errors must be corrected otherwise the test results can be misleading.